magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 be born here.
 So prepare yourselves.
 The Buddha advised us to prepare ourselves.
 You needn’t have too many concerns or anxieties about things.
 Just look here.
 Look at the place without desires, the place without danger.
-The Buddha taught ‘’ – let it be a cause for Nibbāna.
+The Buddha taught ‘*Nibbāna paccayo hotu*’ – let it be a cause for Nibbāna.
 If it will be a cause for realization of Nibbāna, it means looking at the place where things are empty, where things are done with, where they reach their end, where they are exhausted.
 Look at the place where there are no more causes, where there is no more self or other, me or mine.
 This looking becomes a cause or condition, a condition for attaining Nibbāna.
 Practising generosity becomes a cause for realizing Nibbāna.
 Practising morality becomes a cause for realizing Nibbāna.
 Listening to the teachings becomes a cause for realizing Nibbāna.
 Thus we can dedicate all our Dhamma activities to become causes for Nibbāna.
 But if we are not looking towards Nibbāna, if we are looking at self and other and attachment and grasping without end, this does not become a cause for Nibbāna.

 When we deal with others and they talk about self, about me and mine, about what is ours, we immediately agree with this viewpoint.
 We